-A recent independent evaluation looked at how effective the CBM project was and its impact on reducing the risk of trachoma through improved access to safe and clean water.
-From a survey of 659 households in the target area, it found that 99% of households had improved access to drinking water – a significant increase from the baseline figure of 52%.
+A recent independent evaluation looked at the effectiveness of the CBM project and its impact on reducing the risk of Trachoma through improved access to safe and clean water.
+From a survey of 659 households in the target area, it found that 99 per cent of households had improved access to drinking water – a significant increase from the baseline figure of 52 per cent.
 This was thanks to the construction of four water spring developments, four wells and 13 shallow wells – all of which were made accessible by ramps.

-The evaluators heard positive feedback from community people:
+The evaluators heard positive feedback from people in the community: